samshetty/population-metrics/README.md

          **Query:**

-         _Pivots the population and unemployment from 2 different sources into respective temp tables.
+         _Pivots the population and unemployment rate numbers from the 2 staging tables and creates respective temp tables.
 Joins the temp tables on the county and year columns.
 Then inserts it into a new table ___counties_population_unemployment_rate_by_year___ for querying._

          ```sql